ShadowOne333/Metroid2-Redux/README.md

 ## Metroid 2 Redux

 This is the source code for a Metroid 2 Redux romhack.
-This source code and romhack is based on the initial disassembly work made by [https://forum.metroidconstruction.com/index.php?action=profile;u=45628](MarioFan2468) from the [https://forum.metroidconstruction.com/](Metroid Construction) forums of the original [https://www.romhacking.net/hacks/4388/](Metroid II - EJRTQ Colorization) romhack.
+This source code and romhack is based on the initial disassembly work made by [MarioFan2468](https://forum.metroidconstruction.com/index.php?action=profile;u=45628) from the [Metroid Construction](https://forum.metroidconstruction.com/) forums of the original [Metroid II - EJRTQ Colorization](https://www.romhacking.net/hacks/4388/) romhack.

 Original description from the disassembly:
 "A disassembly of one of my favorite Game Boy games.
 A first-pass over every function of code has been completed, but there are still plenty of improvements to be made to make the code more intelligible and usable.
 Feel free to contribute."